gotnoklu/bleach-ui/packages/ui/README.md

 # Bleeech UI

 Bleeech is a modular and aesthetically pleasing UI library built for React Native with type-safety and a small bundle size.
-It is the stylish UI library you've probably bbeen looking for.
+It is the stylish UI library you've probably been looking for.

 Visit [the website]() to get started.